Wilbur25/Wilbur25/README.md

 - 👋 Hi, I’m @Wilbur25
 - 👀 I’m interested in robotics, aerospace, engineering
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on hardware and designs
-- 📫 How to reach me ...
+- 📫 How to reach me williamgross3@gmail.com

 <!---
 Wilbur25/Wilbur25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.